olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

 ## Running on real hardware

 **NOTE:** To run using IQM machines, you need to add your IQM API KEY to the [`keys.sh`](keys.sh) file and `source` it.
-Although we will not be using IBM Quantum in the Winter Classic, this is the file you would put your IBM Quantum API key as well.
+Although we will not be using IBM Quantum in the HPC Crash Course, this is the file you would put your IBM Quantum API key as well.

 * Make sure to export key variables in your key file: `source keys.sh` .
 If you log out then log back in, you will need to do this again.
 * Make sure to use the relevant `--backend_type` and `--backend_method` flags: